Siad Barre: Rebellion and ouster

 After fallout from the unsuccessful Ogaden campaign, Barre's administration began arresting government and military officials under suspicion of participation in the 1978 coup d'état attempt.
 Most of the people who had allegedly helped plot the putsch were summarily executed.
 However, several officials managed to escape abroad and started to form the first of various dissident groups dedicated to ousting Barre's regime by force.

 A new constitution was promulgated in 1979 under which elections for a People's Assembly were held.
 However, Barre and the politburo of his Somali Revolutionary Socialist Party continued to rule.
 In October 1980, the SRSP was disbanded, and the Supreme Revolutionary Council was re-established in its place.
 By that time, the moral authority of Barre's ruling Supreme Revolutionary Council had begun to weaken.
 Many Somalis were becoming disillusioned with life under military dictatorship.
 The regime was further weakened in the 1980s as the Cold War drew to a close and Somalia's strategic importance was diminished.
 The government became increasingly totalitarian, and resistance movements, supported by Ethiopia's communist Derg administration, sprang up across the country.
 This eventually led in 1991 to the outbreak of the civil war, the toppling of Barre's regime and the disbandment of the Somali National Army (SNA).
 Among the militia groups that led the rebellion were the Somali Salvation Democratic Front (SSDF), United Somali Congress (USC), Somali National Movement (SNM) and the Somali Patriotic Movement (SPM), together with the non-violent political oppositions of the Somali Democratic Movement (SDM), the Somali Democratic Alliance (SDA) and the Somali Manifesto Group (SMG).
 Siad Barre escaped from his palace towards the Kenyan border in a tank.

 Many of the opposition groups subsequently began competing for influence in the power vacuum that followed the ousting of Barre's regime.
 In the south in particular, armed factions led by USC commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed clashed as each sought to exert authority over the capital.

 Exile and death

-After fleeing Mogadishu on 26 January 1991 with his son-in-law General Morgan, Barre temporarily remained in Burdhubo, in southwestern Somalia, his family's stronghold.
-The former dictator fled in a tank filled with reserves from the Somali central bank.
-This included gold and foreign currency estimated to have been worth $27 million.
+After fleeing Mogadishu on 26 January 1991 with his son-in-law General Mohammed Said Hersi Morgan, Barre temporarily remained in Burdhubo, in southwestern Somalia, his family's stronghold.

 From there, he launched a military campaign to return to power.
 He twice attempted to retake Mogadishu, but in May 1991 was overwhelmed by General Mohamed Farrah Aidid's army and forced into exile.
 Barre initially moved to Nairobi, Kenya, but opposition groups there protested his arrival and the Kenyan government's support for him.
 In response to the pressure and hostilities, he moved two weeks later to Nigeria.
 Barre died of a heart attack on 2 January 1995, in Lagos.
+His body was returned to his hometown of Garbaharey for burial on a Bluebird Aviation flight paid for and escorted by Nigerian diplomats that took advantage of gaps in radar coverage across Africa to obfuscate the true purpose of the journey.